ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/WorkloadManagement/Agents/StatesAccountingAgent/index.rst

-Systems / WorkloadManagement / <SETUP> / Agents / StatesAccountingAgent - Sub-subsection
+Systems / WorkloadManagement / <INSTANCE> / Agents / StatesAccountingAgent - Sub-subsection
 ========================================================================================

 StatesAccountingAgent sends periodically numbers of jobs in various states for various sites to the